vaibhavrakheja11/Pixel_Wise_Deep_Sequence_Learning_Wildifire_Prediction_With_External_Features/README.md

 ## Data
 Simulated Data :- http://www.shodor.org/interactivate/activities/FireAssessment/

+### Division of Data

-The input training images are the daily
-(mid-night to mid-night) area burned images for a particular wildfire.
+The input training images are the daily (mid-night to mid-night) area burned images for a particular wildfire.
 For example, if a wildfire burned for 6 days, we will have 6 training images for this wildfire from day 1 to day 6.
 The goal is to train the model to learn the pattern of wildfire images for first 5 days, and the model can predict the fire image at day 6.
 To simplify the training task, we categorized the training images, where 0 represents unburned area and 1 represents burned area.
 The feature variables (e.g, weather and fuel moisture) are also prepared as a binary image and the values in the training images are normalized to 0-1.
 Details of each data preparation step are described as follows.

-### Division of Data

-The data has been divi

 ------